writethedocs/www/docs/topics.rst

 - |:newspaper:| `Improving communication about what's in releases </blog/newsletter-september-2022/#improving-communication-about-what-s-in-releases>`__
 - |:movie_camera:| `Documentation as Marketing?
 From Conflict to Collaboration </videos/prague/2022/documentation-as-marketing-from-conflict-to-collaboration-mano-toth/>`__
 - |:newspaper:| `Getting more info from SMEs </blog/newsletter-may-2020/#getting-more-info-from-smes>`__
+- |:movie_camera:| `An introduction to developer experience, and the role of a documentarian </videos/australia/2020/an-introduction-to-developer-experience-and-the-role-of-a-documentarian-chris-ward/>`__
 - |:movie_camera:| `The subtle art of interrogation <https://www.youtube.com/watch?v=HVdzjFeaM7k&list=PLy70RNJ7dYrJ1wANiqa7ObwUnoJjouQjt&index=7>`__
 - |:newspaper:| `Helping project managers understand docs </blog/newsletter-june-2018/#helping-your-project-managers-understand-docs>`__
 - |:newspaper:| `Conflicts about what should be in the docs </blog/newsletter-july-2017/#who-s-running-this-content>`__